sohomghosh/sohomghosh.github.io/_pages/projects.md

 #### Topics:
 - Detecting exaggerated and in-claim numerals from Financial Texts
 - Evaluating the Rationals of Amateur Investors
-- Evaluating the trustworthiness of Social Media Posts by Executives on Stock Prices
+- Evaluating the effect of Social Media Posts by Executives on Stock Prices
--  Fine-grained Argument Understanding in Finnacial Texts
+- Fine-grained Argument Understanding in Financial Texts

 #### Relevant Publications:
 - "LIPI at the NTCIR-16 FinNum-3 Task: Ensembling transformer based models to detect in-claim numerals in Financial Conversation" in NTCIR-16 2022
+- "Evaluating Impact of Social Media Posts by Executives on Stock Prices" in FIRE 2022
+- "LIPI at the FinNLP-2022 ERAI Task: Ensembling Sentence Transformers for Assessing Maximum Possible Profit and Loss from Online Financial Posts" in FinNLP@EMNLP 2022
+- "LIPI at the NTCIR-17 FinArg-1 Task: Using Pre-trained Language Models for Comprehending Financial Arguments" in NTCIR-17 2023

 ## Indic Investing
 Helping Indians to manage their wealth